Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology

 The nontrivial topology manifests when summation (integration) over $k$ is performed.
-This is a consequence of the structure of the Hamiltonian $\hat H$.
-In particular, from Eq.~(\ref{eq:ep_k}), the winding number of the chain is $\nu = (2\pi)^{-1}\int_{-\pi}^\pi dk(d\theta_k/dk) = -\Theta(1-|\mu/2J|)\,\sgn(FJ)$, where $\Theta(x)$ is the step function.
-In other words, as $k$ goes over the Brillouin zone, $\theta_k$ is incremented by $\pm 2\pi$ in the topologically nontrivial range $|\mu/2J| < 1$, whereas it returns to the initial value in the trivial regime.
-We note that the sign of $F$ can be changed at the transition to the rotating frame by incrementing $t\to t+\pi/\omega_F$.
-Therefore of physical significance is $|\nu|$.
-We note also that different winding numbers emerge in models with direct 3-spin coupling \cite{ Zhang2015c,Liu2025e}.
+The derivative $ d\theta_k/dk$ is the winding number density of the chain \cite{Chiu2016,Leumer2020}.
+From Eq.~(\ref{eq:ep_k}), the winding number is $\nu = (2\pi)^{-1}\int_{-\pi}^\pi dk(d\theta_k/dk) = -\Theta(1-|\mu/2J|)\,\sgn(FJ)$, where $\Theta(x)$ is the step function.
+As $k$ goes over the Brillouin zone, $\theta_k$ is incremented by $\pm 2\pi$ in the topologically nontrivial range $|\mu/2J| < 1$, whereas it returns to the initial value in the trivial regime.
+Since the sign of $F$ can be changed at the transition to the rotating frame by incrementing $t\to t+\pi/\omega_F$, of physical significance is $|\nu|$.
+The onset of nontrivial topology in a spin chain modulated at $\approx 2\omega_0$ has commonalities with the effects of resonant modulation in semiconductors with spin-orbit coupling, cf. \cite{Lindner2011,Lindner2013,Klinovaja2016,Thakurathi2017,Rudner2020a}.
+We note that different winding numbers emerge in static Ising chains with direct 3-spin coupling \cite{ Zhang2015c,Liu2025e}.

 To illustrate how the topology affects spins we will first consider the correlator $\mathcal{Q}^z(m)$.
-The calculation is similar to the calculation $\int dk (d\theta/dk)$.
+The calculation is similar to the calculation $\int dk (d\theta_k/dk)$.
 Changing from integration over $k$ to integration over the unit circles $|w|=1$ with $w = \exp(ik)$ or $w=\exp(-ik)$ \footnotemark[1], after some algebra we obtain from Eqs.~(\ref{eq:averages_general}) and (\ref{eq:ep_k})

 In the range $|\mu/2J|<1$, where the system is topologically nontrivial, $P_1(w)$ has no roots with $|w|<1$ for $FJ>0$, whereas $P_2(w)$ has no such roots for $FJ<0$.
 Therefore, from Eq.~(\ref{eq:z_correlator}), the time-averaged pair correlation function of the $z$-components of the spins is zero.
 Moreover, higher-order correlators are zero, too \footnotemark[1].
 Zero time-averaged correlations of $\sigma_n^z$ are a ``bulk'' manifestation of the nontrivial topology of the spin chain.
 In the trivial regime both $P_1(w)$ and $P_2(w)$ have one root with $|w|<1$, and then $\mathcal{Q}^z(m)$ is nonzero.
 From Eqs.~(\ref{eq:ep_k}) and (\ref{eq:z_correlator}), the structure of $P_{1,2}(w)$ determines also the value of the winding number.